30 January, 2026

-The VEX Robotics competition is one of the world’s largest and most respected STEM championships for young learners.
-Each year, teams from around the world work to solve a challenging engineering task by building robots capable of completing complex missions under timed conditions.
-The competition evaluates mechanical design, programming ability, autonomous performance, teamwork, and communication.
-Only the top-performing teams in each region earn the opportunity to compete at the global stage.
+The VEX Robotics Competition is one of the world’s largest and most respected STEM programmes for young learners.
+Each year, student teams design, build, and programme robots capable of completing complex, fast‑paced engineering challenges.
+Competitors are evaluated on their robot’s mechanical design, programming capabilities, autonomous performance, strategic gameplay, teamwork, and communication.
+Only the top‑performing teams in each region qualify for the global stage.

-Huy is a core member of Team SWITCH (15167A), where he takes on the roles of coder, builder, and designer.
+Being a core member of Team SWITCH (15167A), Huy takes on the roles of coder, builder, and designer.
 These responsibilities require a strong mix of technical skill and creativity, as students must design, build, and program a fully functioning competition robot.
 Throughout the season, Huy and his teammates demonstrated remarkable commitment as they refined their robot through countless trials, strategic adjustments, and collaborative discussions.

 Huy’s journey this season took him through the Northern and Southern National Qualifiers, the VEX Asia Open, and finally the Vietnam National Championship.
 At every event, his team impressed judges with their thoughtful design process and strong technical performance in both driving and autonomous modes.
 Their proudest moment came at the Vietnam Championship when they received the highly respected Excellence Award.
 This recognition officially secured their qualification for the VEX Robotics World Championship, which will take place in St. Louis, Missouri, from April 21 to 30, 2026.